Not yet a senior but ready to be a Vol? Start preparing today!

 - Talk to your counselor about what classes you need to take to put you on track for admission into UT and admission into your desired major.
 Check on your GPA—it’s not too late to improve.

 - Meet your UT admissions counselor.

 - It’s never too early to connect with your UT admissions counselor.
 Our team is here to answer all of your questions about the college admissions process.
 Check your counselor’s page often to see what local high school visits and fairs are on their schedule.

 - Taking the test will qualify you for scholarship programs such as the National Merit Scholarship program.
 Review your test results with your counselor to assess your strengths and weaknesses to help you prepare for future testing.

 - Make a testing plan and start to prepare.

 - Mark your calendar with important dates for tests like the SAT, ACT, and AP exams.
-While ACT or SAT scores are optional for the admission application, we encourage you to make a testing plan with your high school counselor.
+We encourage you to make a testing plan with your high school counselor.
 We use the superscoring method of combining your highest test scores into a new composite score.
 Our codes are 4026 for ACT and 1843 for SAT.
 Read more about UT’s test policy.